Applied-Scientific-Research/Omega2D/README.md

 * Make more of the sliders dynamic (like dt and color) - be able to add new particles while a sim is running
 * Right-click on the draw screen to add features - hard? can imgui handle it?
 * Draw something when you add a feature (so we know it's doing something)
-* Find code that computes influence of thick-"cored" panels on a point - see Pate's dissertation
 * Create an OpenGL compute shader routine for the particle-particle influence
 * Add option to draw particles as thin white dots/lines "Draw elements"
 * Generalize bodies to allow squares and circles in the GUI